DiLRandI/solr-with-monitoring/README.md

 ## Monitoring notes

+- Prometheus is scraping metrics from multiple sources:
+  - **Solr metrics**: Scraped from the official Solr Prometheus Exporters (one per Solr node) under the "solr-exporters" job
-- Prometheus is scraping exporters under the “solr-exporters” job defined in prometheus.yml
+  - **ZooKeeper metrics**: Scraped directly from ZooKeeper's built-in Prometheus endpoint (port 7000) under the "zookeeper" job
 - If exporters are restarting:
-  - docker-compose logs -f solr-master-exporter solr-slave1-exporter solr-slave2-exporter
+  - docker-compose logs -f solr-master solr-slave1 solr-slave2
-  - Adjust exporter flags or ensure base Solr endpoints are reachable
+  - Check Solr logs for issues with the built-in exporters
+- ZooKeeper metrics are now provided natively without an external exporter, simplifying the setup

 ## Security and production hardening (deliberately disabled here)